-The facilities of the future must provide the basic infrastructure, as well as the algorithms available on those infrastructure, such that the velocity of processing must be commensurate with that of data generation.
+The facilities of the future must provide the basic infrastructure such that the velocity of processing must be commensurate with that of data generation.
 Ingesting data rates of 100GB/s successfully into the computational workflow is going to be a major challenge on the middleware and workflow systems.
-Facilities will need to provide appropriate methods to access hardware advances (e.g., burst buffer [51]) that can help manage these challenges.
+Facilities will need to provide appropriate methods to access hardware advances (e.g., burst buffer [48]) that can help manage these challenges.